moble/SphericalFunctions.jl/docs/src/conventions/outline.md

     (15.17) (page 592).
 The "self-adjoint ``\iff`` real eigenvalues" condition is item (1) in his Corollary 9.18.

-Wigner's $𝔇$ matrices are defined as matrix elements of a rotation in the basis of spherical harmonics.
+Wigner's ``𝔇`` matrices are defined as matrix elements of a rotation in the basis of spherical harmonics.
 That rotation is defined in terms of the generators of rotation, which are expressed in terms of the angular-momentum operators.
-Therefore, to really understand conventions for the $𝔇$ matrices, we need to understand conventions for the angular-momentum operators.
+Therefore, to really understand conventions for the ``𝔇`` matrices, we need to understand conventions for the angular-momentum operators.

 There is universal agreement that the angular momentum is defined as